 The McVittie spacetime, introduced in 1933 \cite{McVittie1933}, provides a well-studied solution that interpolates between the Schwarzschild and FLRW metrics depending on the scale factor evolution.
-However, its global structure and interpretation as a BH in an expanding universe have been extensively debated \cite{kaloper2010},\cite{McVittie de sitter}.
+However, its global structure and interpretation as a BH in an expanding universe have been extensively debated \cite{kaloper2010},\cite{McVittie de sitter},\textbf{\cite{nolan2017}. }

-Our analyses here, in isotropic and Painlev\'e-Gullstrand (PG) coordinates, have provided insights into the THs and causal structures of the spatially flat McVittie spacetime.
-Our studies suggest that this spacetime does not represent a cosmological BH, particularly given the absence of the FOTH.
+Our analyses here, in isotropic and Painlev\'e-Gullstrand (PG) coordinates, have provided insights into the THs and causal structures of the spatially flat McVittie spacetime in an expanding universe.
+Our studies suggest that this spacetime does not represent a cosmological BH within our Hayward-inspired quasi-local framework, primarily because it does not admit an FOTH.

 In addition to McVittie's solution, there are other candidates for cosmological BHs.
 Recently, it is shown that, the Thakurta spacetime \cite{Thakurta}, which is a conformal Schwarzschild spacetime constructed with the Schwarzschild coordinates, does not describe a cosmological BH \cite{Thakurta BH}.
 Similarly, the McClure-Dyer solution \cite{McClure-Dyer solution} which is obtained by rewriting the Thakurta spacetime in isotropic coordinates, also does not describe a cosmological BH \cite{sato}.